microlith57/boop/README.md

 ## Requirements

-Boop requires Ruby 2.5, Bundler, Node 10, Yarn, and preferably a Linux envirdonment.
+Boop requires Ruby 2.7, Bundler, Node 10, Yarn, and preferably a Linux environment.
 It must be connected to a PostgreSQL database.

 ## Installation